zpelgrims/zpelgrims.github.io/_posts/2019-05-01-osl-welding-shader.markdown

 {:.caption}

+This was a challenge held on www.shaders.xyz, so there's lots more cool approaches to explore over there: https://forum.shaders.xyz/d/11319-challenge-10-welding/

 #### CODE

 The base algorithm works, but the way the pointdata input/output is done is really bad.
 It'd be better to add it as a primvar and read it straight from the geometry.
 Someone else can do the cleanup, this worked for what I needed it to ¯\\\_(ツ)\_/¯

 The output of the shader packed in 3 channels: the welding displacement in R, a weld probability in G and the burn radius in B.

 {% highlight c++ %}
   float rand(float n){